How to Sell a House By Owner in Minnesota (2026 Update)

 Points to Remember Before Selling a House in Minnesota

-Required Disclosures in MinnesotaRadon Gas, Well and Septic Systems, Lead-Based Paint, Property Condition, Flood History, HOA Information, Methamphetamine Production, Valuation Exclusions
+Required Disclosures in MinnesotaRadon Gas, Well and Septic Systems, Lead-Based Paint, Property Condition, Flood History, HOA Information, Methamphetamine Production, Sewage Treatment, Airport Zoning, etc.

-Required Essential Documents in MinnesotaProperty Deed, Purchase Agreement, Seller’s Disclosure Alternative/Statement, Title Report/Commitment, Mortgage Payoff Statement, Closing Disclosure (CD), Seller’s Affidavit, HOA Resale Disclosure Certificate (if applicable), Well/Septic Certificates, CRV (Certificate of Real Estate Value)
+Required Essential Documents in MinnesotaProperty Deed, Purchase Agreement, Seller’s Disclosure Alternative/Statement, Title Report/Commitment, Mortgage Payoff Statement, Closing Disclosure (CD), Seller’s Affidavit, HOA Resale Disclosure Certificate, Well/Septic Certificates, CRV (Certificate of Real Estate Value), etc.

 What Does Selling a House By Owner in Minnesota Mean?